We've "been there, done that" on over $50 billion worth of technology.

 Target was in the cybersecurity space, so client assumed target’s own security would be good.
 We found known actively-exploited vulnerabilities and no-longer-being-patched network sniffers deep in customers' server rooms, among other security violations.
 Client and target altered roadmap to prioritize security fixes and reallocated liability for breaches based on Tech DNA-identified vulnerable code and best practice failures.

 SOC 2 Certification Misleading

 Target was in ad-tech space as both a demand-side platform (DSP) and supply side platform (SSP).
 Target provided a recent SOC 2 Type 2 certification as evidence of being secure.
-But SOC II certifications are a poor indicator of actual cybersecurity and we found multiple attack vectors including: insufficient protection against SQL-injection attacks; access control bypass; hard-coded passwords; monitoring and alerting gaps; and spoof-able audit mechanisms.
-Moreover, we identified no recent pen testing, which SOC auditors sometimes consider only a recommendation rather than a requirements under SOC II.
+But SOC 2 certifications are a poor indicator of actual cybersecurity and we found multiple attack vectors including: insufficient protection against SQL-injection attacks; access control bypass; hard-coded passwords; monitoring and alerting gaps; and spoof-able audit mechanisms.
+Moreover, we identified no recent pen testing, which SOC auditors sometimes consider only a recommendation rather than a requirements under SOC 2.
 Target agreed to pre-close pen test and to fix all issues found by Tech DNA and the pen test.

 Attack Vector Against Famous People

 Target was in movie production management space and had numerous high-profile directors and producers as clients in Hollywood, Bollywood, and elsewhere.
 Target had multiple cybersecurity problems: old but still in-market desktop versions with no protection against infected files or fuzzing attacks.
 Deal proceeded at lower valuation to accommodate lost revenue from client’s new requirement that target give latest (and secure) versions away to mitigate risk from unfixable older desktop versions.